People are always asking me if affiliate marketing is a real business. Yes, it certainly is!

 Reasons for Success

 When I was growing up, Consumer Reports was the authority on consumer product reviews.
-But in the 2000s, Consumer Reports seemed to have lost their way.
-They didn’t adapt to the online revolution very well.
-This opened opportunities for new entries into the market, plus with a mix of affiliate marketing to fuel this growth.
-Wirecutter is successful because of they:
+But in the 2000s, the publication seemed to have lost its way.
+It didn’t adapt to the online revolution very well.

 - Had detailed reviews and cited external sources